What is Enhanced Container Isolation?

 Enhanced Container Isolation is available to Docker Business customers only.

-Enhanced Container Isolation provides an additional layer of security to prevent malicious workloads running in containers from compromising Docker Desktop or the host.
+Enhanced Container Isolation (ECI) provides an additional layer of security to prevent malicious workloads running in containers from compromising Docker Desktop or the host.

 It uses a variety of advanced techniques to harden container isolation, but without impacting developer productivity.
-It is available with Docker Desktop 4.13.0 and later.

 Note